alpacahq/alpaca-docs/content/docs/market-data/_index.md

 `wss://stream.data.sandbox.alpaca.markets/v2/{source}`

-To enable market data on a production environment please reach out to our sales team and they will set you up in no time.
+To enable market data on a production environment please reach out to our sales team.

-To access Alpaca's SIP data it entails additional agreement and charges and corresponding exchanges.
+Accessing Alpaca's SIP data requires additional agreements and entails charges with corresponding exchanges.
 If you need this integration, please contact us.